 It’s possible to fight a traffic ticket

-Suppose you were driving through Manatee County and got pulled over for speeding.
+Suppose you were driving through Sarasota County and got pulled over for speeding.
 You had your cruise control set and are certain that you were driving the speed limit.
 You think that it is very possible that the trooper mistook your rental car for another similar model on the road when he shot his radar gun in your direction.